StefanZander/lecture_notes/swcs/html/docs/structure.md

     **Objectives**

     - [x] You know how scientific works are structured in general
-    - [x] You can apply an appropriate structure to your type of scientific work
+    - [x] You are able to develop an appropriate structure according to the specific type of your scientific work

 This page contains information about the **general structure** of scientific papers.
-It helps you to structure your paper and reearch work accordingly and provides links to pages where you find **detailed information** about each structural topic.
+It helps you to structure your paper and reearch work accordingly and provides links to pages where you find **detailed information** about each structural element.

 !!! note
     Please be aware that different scientific communities might employ slightly different structures although the main structural elements and contents remain identical.